tivereidoro/tivereidoro/README.md

 I am Tivere IDORO.

-- 🌱 I’m currently learning Fullstack Dev.; HTML, CSS, JavaScript, and Python.. at <a href="https://github.com/zuriteam">Zuriteam </a>
+- 🌱 I’m currently learning Fullstack Dev.; HTML, CSS, JavaScript, and Python.. at <a href="https://github.com/Zuri-Team">the Zuri team </a>
 - 👯 I’m looking to collaborate on frontend website development projects.
 I'm also open to volunteering opportunities.